Keynotes and Presentations

 22 March 2018

-Grappling with the Gray: Unravel the challenges of ethical leadership
+Grappling with the Gray: Engage the Power of Ethical Leadership

 Do we really have to choose between honesty and success?